|

 New York State Trooper Gary E. Kubasiak, 32, died on August 30, 1982,

-from gunshot wounds to his chest from a 30-30 rifle, on Route 62,
+from gunshot wounds to his chest, abdomen and hand from a 30-30 rifle, on Route 62,

 (former mental patient and school mate known to Kubasiak).
 Trooper